saroun/ess_beer_model/README.md

 Export configuration tables for BEER into given directory:
 `BEER_components.txt`, the contents of the components table, ESS-0478295.
 `BEER_beam.txt`, a table with beam axis coordinates in three reference frames (TCS, W2, ISCS).
 `BEER_modes.txt`, reference operation modes with corresponding components settings.
+The latest versions of these tables are stored in the repository (see ./data/*)

     import beer
     beer.reportTables(outdir='') # you can specify output directory